 Experiment 1 was designed to test how well people can recognize different path shapes when viewed from different perspectives.
 The speed profile was held constant and was, in fact, a constant speed.
-Observers became familiar with 5 different path shapes viewed in a frontoparallel plane.
-Then, they were asked to identify these shapes when viewed in depth, that is, the plane containing the path was horizontal at eye level and thus, viewed edge on.
+Observers were familiarized with 5 different path shapes viewed in a frontoparallel plane, then they were asked to identify these shapes when viewed in depth (that is, the plane containing the path, being horizontal at eye level, was viewed edge on).